 The default size allotted to the NAME\FORMAT value in the daemon database base record is 34 bytes.
 This is large enough to accommodate the default for NAME\FORMAT if the user name is 8 or fewer characters (the %b value is always 24 characters).
-If you choose a set of strings that will evaluate to a field that is larger than 34 bytes, you may want to consider increasing the size of this record; see "Configuring Daemon Database Record Length" on page 41.
-TASK_GROUPS Names the task groups that contain tasks the MSP should run.
-They are configured as taskgroup objects.
-There is no default.
-WRITE_CHECKSUM Specifies that the DMF MSP's copy of the file should be checksummed before writing.
-If the file has been checksummed, it is verified when read.
-The default is on.
+If you choose a set of strings that will evaluate to a field that is larger than 34 bytes, you may want to consider increasing the size of this record; see "Daemon Database Record Length" on page 72.